 Are you thinking of getting a dog?
-Are you a proud, new, dog owner?
+Maybe you already are a proud, new, dog owner?
 Are you unsure of the basic dog care needs of your pet?

 Just as there are different elements of taking care of a child, the same holds true when you decide to bring a puppy or adult dog into your home.
 So what are the basic dog care tips that you should know before bringing your new dog home?

-Below you will find several different basic dog care tips that are involved with properly taking care of a dog as a pet.
+Below are several basic dog care tips that are involved with properly taking care of a dog as a pet.

 You and Your Dog Need a Vet

 The most important step a new dog owner will need to take is to find a local veterinarian.
 This is especially important if they haven’t had any of their vaccinations.
-Not only are their vaccinations a very important part of keeping them healthy and disease free, but they will also need regular check-ups as well.
+Their vaccinations are a very important part of keeping them healthy and disease free.
+And they will also need regular check-ups as well.

 Take your dog to the vet regularly.
-This may seem like an added expense that you don’t need, but when you take your dog to the veterinarian, he can screen your dog for diseases and make sure he is in the best of health.
+This may seem like an added expense that you don’t need.
+But when you take your dog to the veterinarian, he can screen your dog for diseases making sure he is in the best of health.
 This of course prevents problems down the road.

-Yes, dogs hate the vets.
+Yes, dogs hate vets.
 They hate it as soon as they walk in.
-Taking your dog to the vets is not a fun activity.
+Taking your dog to the vet is not a fun activity.
 However, it is an essential part of basic dog care.

 Bathing and Grooming